 Free Over-the-Phone Interpreter (OPI) Service.
-The IRS is committed to serving our multilingual customers by offering OPI services.
-The OPI service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), other IRS offices, and every VITA/TCE return site.
-OPI Service is accessible in more than 350 languages.
+The IRS is committed to serving taxpayers with limited-English proficiency (LEP) by offering OPI services.
+The OPI Service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), other IRS offices, and every VITA/TCE return site.
+The OPI Service is accessible in more than 350 languages.